-City and trekking bicycle Cycle for children and young adults Mountain bike Racing bicycle Cargo bike Folding bicycle () xs \$ ₹ The state of the s City and trekking bicycles are not sports bicycles.
+City and trekking bicycle Cycle for children and young adults Mountain bike Racing bicycle Cargo bike Folding bicycle N XS S \$ City and trekking bicycles are not sports bicycles.
 If used for sports, the rider can expect reduced riding stability and dimin- ished comfort Cycles for children and young adults are not toys.
-Mountain bikes must be retrofitted with riding light, a bell and other fittings as specified by national laws and regulations before they are used on public roads. be retrofitted with riding light, a bell and other fittings as specified by national Cargo bikes are not a touring or sports bicycle.
+Mountain bikes must be retrofitted with riding light, a bell and other fittings as specified by national laws and regulations before they are used on public roads.
+Racing bikes must be retrofitted with riding light, a bell and other fittings as specified by national laws and regula- tions before they are used on public roads.
+Cargo bikes are not a touring or sports bicycle.
 A folding bicycle is not a touring or sports bicycle.